makrai/notes/li19-speech-db-mental-survey.md

 * brains can be learnt by AI for early screening and diagnosis.
 However, we
   * hE few speech databases in Asia compared with those in the western
   * special characteristics of their languages, the significance of building
-* global epidemiology of mental disorders revealed that there was a
+* global epidemiology of mental disorders
   * hE data on mental disorders and the mortality rate in low/middle-income cnt
   * large-scale statistical collection on patients with mental disorders is mainly popular in Europe and the United States, while
   * few databases or corpora of mental health are available in Asia
-* many existing studies are merely tentatively inductive and comparative case studies in a single aspect, which falls behind in systematisation and standardisation.
-Since research based on corpora of mental disorders is
+* many existing studies are merely tentatively inductive and comparative case studies in a single aspect
+  * falls behind in systematisation and standardisation
-  * transfering from unimodal to multimodal, which contains diverse records of
+  * transfering from unimodal to multimodal

 # Methods